raseniero/Sitecore-v901-XP1-Scaled-Installation/README.md

 These instructions will serve as a guide or a reference for deploying Sitecore 9.0 in a fully scaled on-premise environment.

 In the following scenario below, every core role and XP service role is performed by a dedicated server.
 This is a pre-built topology and is also known as XP1 Scaled.
-However, roles can be combine into a single instance, e.g. all xConnect roles (i.e. xDB and CMS Solr Cores) can be installed in a single Solr instance.
-We will be referencing back *the diagram* in our instructions to come.
+However, roles can be combine into a single instance, e.g. all Solr roles (i.e. xDB and CMS Solr Cores) can be installed in a single Solr instance.

+We will be referencing *the diagram* below in our instructions to come, please familiarize it!

 ![fully-scaled-simple1](https://user-images.githubusercontent.com/2329372/42052718-721db50a-7ac4-11e8-8709-abb304179e2c.png)

-### General Prerequisites
+## General Prerequisites

 Depending on the role or instance, each has it's own respective prerequisites, but the general prerequisites are the following below.